yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 ### 1) Intersect two biological replicates
-### 2) Select for sites whose average stopped reads x stop ratio are >=1.5 in the pull-down library.
+### 2) Select for sites whose average value of stop ratio * stopped reads between the two pull-down replicates is >=1.5.

 ## 4 Intersect two biological replicates and further filter (if using superscript III and IV data)